tshort/FunctionalModels.jl/README.md

 Julia Sims
 ==========

 Introduction
 ------------

-Sims is the beginnings of a Julia package to support equation-based modeling for simulations.
+Sims is a Julia package to support equation-based modeling for simulations.
 Sims is like a lite version of Modelica.

 [Julia](http://julialang.org) is a fast, Matlab-like language that is well suited to modeling and simulations.